GeorgeWebDevCy/pspa-membership-system/README.md

 - [WooCommerce](https://woocommerce.com/)
 - [Advanced Access Manager](https://wordpress.org/plugins/advanced-access-manager/)

+## Administrator Tools

+System Admins and site administrators can search for graduates and edit any user profile directly from the `Προφίλ Απόφοιτου` endpoint.
+The search covers all graduate fields and opens an editable form with ACF data, email and password controls.

+## Login by Details

+The `[pspa_login_by_details]` shortcode renders a form asking for first name, last name and graduation year.
+When the details match a graduate record the user is logged in and redirected to the dashboard.

+## Role-based Redirection

+Graduates and System Admins are redirected to the `Προφίλ Απόφοιτου` dashboard after login and are prevented from accessing the WordPress admin area.

 ## ACF Field Reference

 The plugin registers a **Graduate Profile** field group in Advanced Custom Fields.
 The field definitions are exported to `acf-export-2025-09-06-with-profile.json` and include the following fields: